 We think we're pretty clever developing such a foolproof strategy.
 We never have to fall flat on our face because we never try our best if it's too daunting.
 We're all in if we know for a fact we can do it and do it well, but otherwise... nope.

-Unfortunately this mean we stay so far inside our comfort zone that we can't possibly develop and grow.
-We play it safe and strangle our creativity and curiousity in the process."
+Unfortunately this means we stay so far inside our comfort zone that we can't possibly develop and grow.
+We play it safe and strangle our creativity and curiosity in the process."